 The Doctorate in Clinical Psychology is offered by around 30 universities in the UK.
 Once the initial clinical psychology application has been submitted, each university runs their own selection process.
 This includes the use of different psychometric and aptitude tests.
 Learn more about some of the tests used on this page.
 If you don’t see your tests discussed below, contact us for more information on the best preparation resources for you.

-Each university is able to chose their own tests, so there is variety in the tests you may be asked to take.
+Each university is able to choose their own tests, so there is variety in the tests you may be asked to take.
 Some of the tests include:

 These tests measure your general cognitive abilities, and more specifically how you utilise both numerical and verbal information.
 These tests may be provided by a variety of psychometric testing companies such as CEB’s SHL, Cubiks, or Kenexa.